 Mobile broadband subscriptions also continue to expand, despite very high penetration rates, growing by 13% between 2019 and 2022.
 Total subscriptions reached 1.76 billion in December 2022, up from 1.56 billion three years earlier.
 Estonia and Japan top the ranking for mobile broadband penetration, with 204 and 197 subscriptions per 100 inhabitants, respectively.
 The United States and Finland, with 176 and 160, respectively, are not far behind.

 The rollout of 5G continues apace.
 As of July 2023, it was available in 37 out of 38 OECD countries.
 For the 20 OECD countries able to provide relevant data, the share of 5G in total mobile broadband subscriptions averaged 21%, with the highest share in Denmark (54%), Korea (45%) and Japan (26%).

 Machine-to-machine (M2M) SIM cards are once again experiencing the highest growth rates of all indicators, with a 14% increase in one year.
 The two leading countries are Sweden (222 M2M SIM cards per 100 inhabitants) and Iceland (191), followed by Austria (128), the Netherlands (86) and Norway (72).
 The issuing and registration of M2M SIM cards by national operators for international usage in Sweden and Iceland accounts for their elevated numbers.

-For further information, or to discuss these trends further, journalists can contact Verena Weber, Head of the OECD’s Communication Infrastructures and Services Policy Unit, by email
+For further information, or to discuss these trends further, journalists can contact, by email, Verena Weber

 Working with over 100 countries, the OECD is a global policy forum that promotes policies to preserve individual liberty and improve the economic and social well-being of people around the world.